VCityTeam/UD-Viz/UDV-Core/src/Modules/Documents/README.md

 The code architectures follows an [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) architectural pattern.

 - The model is responsible for holding the documents.
 It fetches them from the server and store them in a list.
-The objects responsible for making the requests are the `DocumentFetcher` and the `DocumentSource`.
+The objects responsible for making the requests are the `DocumentService` and the `DocumentSource`.
 - The view model serves as an interface between the view and the model.
 It holds a `DocumentProvider` that retrieve the document list fetched by the model, and dispatch it into two types of documents.
 First, the filtered documents is a smaller list of documents reduced according to some filters (which are istances of `DocumentFilter`).
 Second, it holds a reference to the "displayed document" which is one particular document in the filtered documents list.
 - The view is responsible to display the data in the view model and react to user input.
 It has two windows : a navigator window that holds a form corresponding to search filters and displays the filtered documents list.
 It also has a inspector window that shows the displayed document.
 In the code, the view is separated into three classes : the `DocumentView` holds a reference to the two windows, `DocumentNavigatorWindow` and `DocumentInspector`.